 Make yourself into an impossibly long piece of paper — think, longer than a CVS receipt — with the most inane line items you can think of (deduplication fee, expanded data fee, analytics add-ons, hundreds of hours billed to manage a review, etc).
 Fortunately, those used to DISCO Ediscovery’s flat-rate pricing will be able to have a laugh at this costume.

-The infinite number of legal issues that can arise at any holiday party make it a liability nightmare for an in-house lawyer (Above the Law has an entire section devoted to holiday parties).
+The infinite number of legal issues that can arise at any holiday party make it a liability nightmare for an in-house lawyer.
 Feel free to get creative in which ones you choose — a favorite we’ve heard was “stuck in a corner with your boss at a party.”

 Get a name tag with your last name misspelled by one letter, and urgently ask people to open an attachment to your costume.

 At the risk of perpetuating a stereotype, many choose this field specifically to avoid math.
 Paste some numbers and equations on yourself and watch legal professionals avoid you all night.